 The Dark Side of Dark Roast: Over-roasting coffee beans is often the prime suspect in the case of bitter coffee.
 When beans are roasted for too long, they can develop a burnt, ashy flavor.
 This over-roasting leads to excess bitter compounds in the beans, overshadowing their natural flavors and aromas.
 It's like cooking a steak well done when aiming for medium-rare – you lose the juiciness and flavor.

 Spotting the Over-Roasted Beans: So, how can you tell if your beans have been over-roasted?
 Look for an excessively dark, almost oily appearance.
 The smell can also be a giveaway – instead of a rich, inviting aroma, over-roasted beans often emit a sharp, burnt scent.
-Trust your senses; they're your allies in avoiding the bitterness trap.
+Trust your senses; they're your allies in avoiding bitter coffee.

 Over-Extraction: When Too Much Is Too Bitter